 Whether travelers will or will not need a visa to visit the Philippines depends on their country of citizenship.

 The visa policy of the Philippines is governed by the Commonwealth Act Nr.
 63 also referred to as the Philippines Immigration Act.
-The policy is enforced by the Department of Foreign Affairs and the Bureau of Immigration.
+The regulation is enforced by the Department of Foreign Affairs and the Bureau of Immigration.

 The Philippines does have a visa waiver program that was signed back in 1960, which has been amended over time.
 The program is administered by the Department of Foreign Affairs.
 Nationals of countries that maintain special diplomatic relations with the Philippines are allowed to enter the Philippines without a visa.

-Visa-free travelers to the Philippines are required to hold a valid passport for at least six months beyond their expected stay in the country.
+Visa-free travelers to the Philippines are required to hold a passport valid for at least six months beyond their expected stay in the country.

 Citizens from the following countries do not require an entry visa for the Philippines: